 The first symptom of kidney disease is a change in the amount and frequency of the urine you pass.
 There may be increase or decrease in amount of urine you pass and dark colored urine (darker than usual).
 According to Dr Avinash Ignatius, senior consultant nephrologist DaVita, Pune Region, “Frequent urination at night is one of the most common and early symptom of chronic kidney disease and it should not be ignored even though it appears to be harmless.
 Other symptoms of the disease usually develop at later stage when the kidneys have lost approximately 80% of its function.’

-Other symptoms include difficulty or pain while urinating, blood in the urine, foamy urine, swelling or edema, extreme fatigue, anemia and generalized weakness, dizziness and inability to concentrate.
-Feeling cold all the time, cold back, cold hands and feet are also common and primary symptom of kidney disease.
+Other symptoms include difficulty or pain while urinating, blood in the urine, foamy urine, swelling or edema, extreme fatigue, anemia and generalized weakness, dizziness, and inability to concentrate.
+Feeling cold all the time, cold back, cold hands and feet are also a common and primary symptom of kidney disease.

 A major sign of kidney disease is severe pain in the back or sides.
 This is a common indicator of kidney disease but is not seen in everyone who suffers from the condition.
 The pain is characteristic and you may feel a severe cramping pain that spreads from the lower back into the groin.